microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/reportroot-getcredentialuserregistrationcount.md

 ---
 title: "reportRoot: getCredentialUserRegistrationCount"
-description: "Provide the summary of self-service password reset and multi-factor authentication (MFA) registration for a given tenant."
+description: "Report the current state of how many users in your organization are registered for self-service password reset and multi-factor authentication (MFA) capabilities."
 localization_priority: Normal
 author: "davidmu1"
-ms.prod: "identity and access reports"
+ms.prod: "reports"
 doc_type: "apiPageType"
 ---